reflectometry/refl1d/doc/getting_started/install.rst

 This will install refl1d, bumps and periodictable.

-You run the program by typing:
+You can run the program by typing:

-    refl1d

-On Windows, you may need to use:

     python -m refl1d.main